 Subsequent to the issuance of the EDDVAR Report, exogenous events have resulted in increased balances in the global adjustment sub-account for most electricity distributors.

 Board staff suggested that the Board may wish to consider establishing a separate rate rider for the disposition of the global adjustment sub-account balance enabling the prospective recovery solely from non-RPP customers, as this would be more reflective of cost causality since it was that group of customers that was undercharged by the distributor in the first place.
 Alternatively, Board staff suggested that the Board may wish to consider the recovery of the allocated global adjustment sub-account balance from all customers in each class, as this approach would recognize the customer migration that might occur both away from the non-RPP customer group and into the non-RPP customer group.

-PUC agreed in principle with Board staff that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.

-In response to Board staff interrogatory, PUC indicated that its current billing system could not readily accommodate a separate rate rider that would apply prospectively to non-RPP customers to dispose of the global adjustment sub-account.
+In response to an interrogatory from Board staff, Woodstock Hydro agreed in principle with Board staff that the establishment of a separate rate rider that would be prospectively applied to non-RPP customers would be more reflective of cost causality.
+Woodstock Hydro however indicated that its current billing system could not readily accommodate a separate rate rider that would apply prospectively to non-RPP customers to dispose of the global adjustment sub-account.

-While the Board agrees in principle with Board staff that a separate rate rider should apply to non-RPP customers to dispose of the global adjustment sub-account balance, the Board however acknowledges that PUC does not readily have the billing capability to implement such a change.
-Considering PUC's current billing constraints, the Board will approve at this time the disposition of the allocated global adjustment sub-account balance from all customers in the affected rate class.

-The Board directs PUC to further investigate and report to the Board in a proceeding no later than the rebasing proceeding, PUC's projection of the costs that would need to be incurred in order to accommodate the establishment of a separate rate rider to dispose of the global adjustment sub-account.
+While the Board agrees in principle with Board staff that a separate rate rider should apply to non-RPP customers to dispose of the global adjustment sub-account balance, the Board notes that Woodstock Hydro's billing system is not capable of implementing such a change.
+The Board will approve at this time the disposition of the allocated global adjustment sub-account balance from all customers in the affected rate class.
+The Board directs Woodstock Hydro to further investigate and report to the Board in a proceeding no later than the rebasing proceeding Woodstock Hydro's projection of the costs that it would incur in order to accommodate the establishment of a separate rate rider to dispose of the global adjustment sub-account.